simopt-admin/simopt/docs/source/models/trafficsignal.rst

 Description
 ^^^^^^^^^^^

-This model simulates a traffic system composed of arrival and departure nodes, direction and bidirectional roads, and a series of intersections.
+This model simulates a traffic system composed of arrival and departure nodes, directional and bidirectional roads, and a series of intersections.
-A visual representation of this simplified traffic light roadmap, illustrating the flow of traffic within this structured network when the number of vein and artery road are both 2, is provided in this document.